If you are interested in contacting one of our attorneys, simply click on their name or call 860-233-5600.

 Mr. Tallberg's practice includes the defense of public entities and officials, including law enforcement, educators, professional liability defense, employment practices liability, and business litigation.
 He has tried more than twenty cases to verdict or court judgment including claims of wrongful death, civil rights claims under 42 U.S.C. § 1983 for unreasonable force, false arrest, TASER deployments, unlawful search and seizure, First Amendment retaliation, assault, negligence, breach of contract, and CUTPA.

-In 2014, Mr. Tallberg was appointed by the Rocky Hill Town Council to the town's Charter Revision Commission, of which he was elected chair in 2015.
-Mr. Tallberg has been a member of the Executive Committee of the Connecticut Bar Association's Federal Practice Section since 2010.
+Mr. Tallberg is a former Chairman of the Rocky Hill Charter Revision Commission and serves as a Hearing Officer by appointment of the Rocky Hill Town Manager.
+He has been a member of the Executive Committee of the Connecticut Bar Association's Federal Practice Section since 2010.
 In 2015, he was appointed by the Judges of the United States District Court for the District of Connecticut to serve on the Local Civil Rules Advisory Committee.
 Mr. Tallberg is a past recipient of the Connecticut Law Tribune "New Leaders of the Law" Award.
 From 2004 until 2016, he served as an appointee of the Governor on the Connecticut Police Officer Standards and Training Council ("POST").
+In January 2020, Mr. Tallberg was appointed by the Enfield Town Council to serve as Enfield Town Attorney.

 Mr. Tallberg is a member of the Federal Bar Council, Connecticut Bar Association, Hartford County Bar Association, Defense Research Institute, Connecticut Defense Lawyers Association, and Connecticut Association of Municipal Attorneys. firstname.lastname@example.org